Praxis

 plt.show()

-Typically, when building a model to predict stock prices, you would use more information than just the past prices.
+Typically, when building a model to predict something like stock prices, you would use more information than just the past prices.
 For example, you might include things like public sentiment (how people feel about the stock), news headlines, or other features that could influence the price.
+Predicting words also can use more information than just the previous words: it can use the overall topic, the style of writing, or even the intended audience.

 \[ P(w_t \mid w_1, w_2, \ldots, w_{t-1}) \]